Chart Color Schemes

 Residential development activity is lower than average in Budgewoi - Buff Point - Halekulani according to AreaSearch's national comparison of local real estate markets

-Budgewoi - Buff Point - Halekulani has seen approximately 24 dwelling approvals annually over the past five financial years, totalling 122 homes.
-As of FY-26, six approvals have been recorded.
-On average, around 2.1 people moved to the area per new home constructed between FY-21 and FY-25, indicating solid demand supporting property values.
-The average construction cost value for new homes is $284,000, reflecting more affordable housing options compared to regional norms.
+Budgewoi Buff Point Halekulani has seen approximately 24 dwelling approvals annually over the past five financial years, totalling 122 homes from FY-20 to FY-25.
+As of FY-26, 8 approvals have been recorded.
+On average, 2.1 people per year moved to the area with each new home constructed between FY-21 and FY-25, indicating solid demand supporting property values.
+New homes were built at an average expected construction cost value of $256,000, below regional norms, offering more affordable housing options.

 Frequently Asked Questions - Development